Diamagnetic/intuit-build-challenge/assignment_2/README.md

 **Pydantic** supports **Decimal** with precision rules, and revenue calculations, viz., two decimal places.

 ---

+### Usage of Pytest for Unit Testing
+I chose pytest as the testing framework for this assignment as it keeps the test suite simple, and easy to maintain.

+#### 1. Minimal Boilerplate
+Tests can be written as simple functions.
+Pytest does not require test classes or verbose setup/teardown methods.

+#### 2. Automatic Test Discovery
+Automatically finds tests based on filename patterns `test_*.py`, and runs all functions with the prefix `test_`.

 ### Why I used deterministic seeding?
 Deterministic seeding means setting a fixed seed in `random.seed()`.
 This ensures that every run generates an identical CSV dataset.
 This is important to: